MartinKalema/Owl-First-Project/README.md

-# Owl Framework Todo List Project
+# Owl Todo List

-This is a simple Todo List application built using the Owl framework.
+Owl is a component based web development framework designed for Odoo and is similar to React.js and Vue.js

 ## Description